Hi! My name is Kenzie Stevenson. I’m a BC-based geospatial and conservation professional. Welcome to my portfolio.

 I’m particularly interested in using GIS to analyze data and support sustainable environmental decision making.

 I’m currently working on an analysis of cattle GPS locations to investigate cattle utilization of tenure land in collaboration with the BC Ministry of Forests Range Branch.
-I’ve generated summary statistics and am implementing a Resource Selection Function to determine which environmental variables (resources) influence cattle’s use across the landscape.
+I’ve investigated correlations between observed cattle use and environmental variables and developed four models (Resource Selection Functions) to determine probability of use across the landscape in four different study periods.

 Throughout my experience in the MGEM program, I’ve developed many skills in geospatial data management and analysis.
 Some highlights have included habitat and terrain analyses, stream assessments, forest-based applications of LiDAR, and image-based remote sensing.